-If you missed my last post on Nutritional Yeast, and you’re not familiar with that ingredient, you may want to check it out before reading further because this post is very “nooch” focused.
+Nooch Disclaimer: If you missed my post on Nutritional Yeast, and you’re not familiar with that ingredient, you may want to check it out before reading further because this post is very “nooch” focused.

 I guess I should start by saying that I’ve probably tried every “cheezy” nutritional yeast sauce out there.
-From virtually straight-up, to tofu-based, to cauliflower-based (!), I’ve tried them all.
+From tofu-based ones to cauliflower-based (!) ones, I’ve tried them all.
 And although they weren’t always the best, I’ve eaten them all, because they were smothered over big bowls of pasta.
-Let’s face it: I never say “no” to a bowl of pasta (except one covered and real cheese and/or meat, of course!)
+Let’s face it: I never say “no” to a bowl of pasta (except one covered and real cheese and/or meat!)

-I have to say (and as you’v probably guessed from the title of this post) – this is definitely the best vegan cheeze sauce that I’ve ever tried.
+I have to say (and as you’ve probably guessed from the title of this post) – this is definitely the best vegan cheese sauce that I’ve ever tried.
 It’s rich and creamy, but also sweet and mellow.
-The cashews alone would impart a bit of sweetness, but I think it’s the miso that really does the trick.
+The cashews impart a bit of sweetness, but I think it’s the miso that really does the trick.
 Oh, and I have to say that the addition of truffle oil is pretty awesome.
-It adds a nice sophistication to an otherwise rather basic comfort food.
+It adds a nice sophistication to a basic comfort food.

-- The original recipe makes a lot of sauce – I halved the recipe and I think I ended-up eating it over 3-4 meals.
-The halved recipe appears below.
+- The original recipe makes a lot of sauce!
+The halved recipe, which provides 2-3 portions, appears below.

 - My sauce turned-out a bit darker because although my miso paste is labelled “white”, it’s actually really dark brown.

-- I didn’t mix all the sauce into the pasta initially, so I was able to use my leftover sauce on this big bowl of quinoa and broccoli.
+- I sometimes uses the sauce in a big bowl of quinoa and broccoli.
 It’s a healthier option that I had originally read about on Jenn’s website (her version is good but this cashew one steals the show for me).

-- Aug 2, 2012 – I have to agree with Epicurean Vegan – this is way better straight-up, rather than baked in the oven.
-However, I’ve included that option in the directions above, as per the original recipe, in case you prefer baked mac & cheese.
+August 2, 2012 – I have to agree with Epicurean Vegan – this is way better straight-up, rather than baked in the oven.
+However, as per the original recipe, I’ve included that option in the directions in case you prefer baked mac & cheese.